tinymce/tinymce-docs/plugins/horizontal-rule.md

 ---
 layout: default
-title: horizontal-rule
+title: Horizontal Rule Plugin (`hr`)
 ---

-# Horizontal Rule Plugin (`hr`)

 // adds menu control (under Insert menu)

 // adds toolbar control

-The `hr` plugin allows a user to insert a horizontal rule on the page at the cursor insertion point.
+The Horizontal Rule (`hr`) plugin allows a user to insert a horizontal rule on the page at the cursor insertion point.
 It also adds a toolbar control and a menu item `Horizontal line` under the `Insert` menu.

 **Type:** `String`